Temitope5/SQL_Projects/Dany's Dinner/Danys_Diner_readme.md

 | A           | 2021-01-07 | curry        |
 | B           | 2021-01-11 | sushi        |

-- Customer A's first order as member is curry.
+- Based on the analysis from the ```member_sales_cte``` table, we found that Customer A's first order as a member was curry.
-- Customer B's first order as member is sushi.
+- Similarly, Customer B's first order as a member was sushi.

 ***